 The goal is a focused, coherent notation that serves its purpose: enabling business consultants to model how organizations create and deliver value.

 UBML is designed for business analysts and management consultants — professionals who understand organizations, not software engineering.
 Every design decision must be evaluated from their perspective.
+For detailed persona definitions, see CONSUMERS.md.

 UBML should be the tool consultants love — something they reach for naturally because it makes their work easier, not because they’re forced to use it.